hunghvu/dynamic-wallpaper/dynamic-wallpaper/InternalLog.md

 - The first (final) release.
 ___

+## 2020/09/04
+- Multiple refactoring to view and model.
+- Preliminary comments for controller, PMD + Checkstyle for TimeList.

 ## 2020/09/03
 - Display message panel when a user minimize the program.
 - Fix time list not display minute properly (E.g: 17:2 to -> 17:02).